iterative/dvc.org/static/docs/commands-reference/remote/modify.md

 ## Description

 Remote `name` and `option` name are required.
 Option names are remote type specific.
-See below examples and a list of per remote type - AWS S3, Google cloud, Azure, SSH, ALiyun OSS, and others.
+See below examples and a list of per remote type: AWS S3, Google Cloud, Azure, SSH, ALiyun OSS, and others.

 This command modifies a `remote` section in the DVC project's [config file](/doc/commands-reference/config).
 Alternatively, `dvc config` or